-PlanStreet’s online Gantt chart software can facilitate in planning and managing multiple projects at a time.
+PlanStreet’s online Gantt chart software tracks and delivers multiple projects at a time.

 Let’s take a deeper look at Gantt ChartA Gantt chart is an organized way to streamline projects.
 By using a Gantt chart, you can assign many different tasks to your many resources, and make sure they are all on the same page throughout the project.
 A Gantt chart allows you to see your entire project at a glance, or zoom in to single tasks and see what's ahead of schedule, behind schedule, or what can be moved up or back depending on tasks already completed.
 Originally developed by Karol Adamiecki in 1896, Henry Gantt later further modified it in 1910.